 If you are using dyes you can follow the directions on the dye packet.

-When you want to tie and dye in more than one color, start with the light color first.
+If you are dip dying, when you want to tie and dye in more than one color, start with the light color first.
 For example if you are thinking of dyeing your fabric with yellow and violet, dye with yellow first.
 Finish the dyeing, curing, washing, and drying.
 Now move on to dye with the next colour

 Check the color strength on a scrap.
 Take off the flame.

 Now decide on how you will do the dyeing.
 You can either apply this dye on the fabric kept flat on a covered tabletop with the help of squeeze bottles/paint brushes/sponges or immerse the fabric in dye, completely or partially.

 If you are doing immersion dyeing, put your tied fabric in the dye solution for about 5-15 minutes, depending on the instructions in your dye packet.
 Squeeze out the garment so it is damp but not dripping.

-CURING : After dyeing you can keep the fabric in a plastic cover to cure.
+After dyeing, you can keep the fabric in a plastic cover, covered with another plastic cover, to cure.
 You can keep it for 4 hours to 24 hours like this.